craftercms/docs/source/developers/targeting.rst

     :width: 50 %
     :align: center

-Targeting can be configured by clicking on **Site Config** in the Sidebar, then clicking on **Configuration** and finally selecting **Targeting Configuration** from the dropdown box.
+Targeting can be configured by clicking on |siteConfig| in the Sidebar, then clicking on **Configuration** and finally selecting **Targeting Configuration** from the dropdown box.
 Below is the sample configuration for Guy and Gal, that is used in the Website Editorial blueprint.